-Mr Big I Am had a house, a starter home, Bella spent time there.
-He had bigger plans, and laid a deposit on a detached, a new build.
+Mr Big I Am had a house, a starter home, Laura spent time there.
+He had bigger plans and laid a deposit on a detached, a new build.
 He wanted my daughter to move in with him.

-The Big I Am doesn’t like to come home to an empty house, he doesn’t like to live alone.
+‘Mr Big I Am doesn’t like to come home to an empty house, he doesn’t like to live alone,’ Laura told me.

-Husband and I showed concern; alarm bells chimed.
-But, Daughter enjoyed the lifestyle; of The Big I Am, dismissed the tale of dead parents, said it was a misunderstanding.
+Laura told us a strange thing: his parents were alive, and divorced.
+Mr Big I Am had sisters, a whole bunch of them.
+‘So, his parents didn’t die in a car accident??’
+Husband and I showed concern, alarm bells chimed.
+But, Laura enjoyed the lifestyle Mr Big I Am provided.
+She dismissed the tale of dead parents, said it was a misunderstanding.
 Another lie brushed away into the cobwebs.

-The Big I Am left clues of his weeks stay in our home, wanted it to be known that our daughter had betrayed us.
+Mr Big I Am had left clues of his weeks stay in our home.
+He wanted it known that our daughter had betrayed us.